-Ever feel the need for speed in C++?
+Ever feel the need for speed?
 Real speed?
 If you're careful, you can get it without making a mess of things.

 There's a whole world of language features that we sometimes miss out on as Rubyists, such as pattern matching, S-expressions, and external domain-specific languages.
 But the good news is that we can have them, too, as long as we're not afraid to steal a few things first.

-This article contains a collection of short, punchy audio recordings made at JavaOne on Friday, May 19, 2006.
+This article contains the final installment of short, punchy audio recordings made at JavaOne on Friday, May 19, 2006.
 Each recording captures one person's notion of an idea that is important for developers to think about.

 This article contains a collection of short, punchy audio recordings made at JavaOne on Thursday, May 18, 2006.
 Each recording captures one person's notion of an idea that is important for developers to think about.

 Ed Burns is co-specification lead for JSR 252, JavaServer Faces 1.2, and Jan Luehe leads JSR 245, Java Server Pages 2.1.
-Artima interviewed the two spec leads about new JSF and JSP features included in Java EE 5.
+Artima interviewed the two spec leads on April 14, 2006, and then in a subsequent email exchange, about new JSF and JSP features included in Java EE 5.
 Burns and Luehe discuss the JSP and JSF common expression language, AJAX, and the role annotations play in dependency injection.

 Broadly speaking, there are two ways to create a DSL.
 One is to invent a syntax from scratch, and build an interpreter or compiler.
 The other is to tailor an existing general-purpose language by adding or changing methods, operators, and default actions.
 This article explores using the latter method to build a DSL on top of Ruby.